drsayedtaha/tansiq/readme.md

-#tansik project
+# tansik
-tansik project for managing student request for Department after first year using online server
+a web based app for general Department Coordinatation in defernet facultys